BitOMC/BitOMC/docs/src/guides/reindexing.md

 database and restarting the indexing process with either `bitomc index update` or `bitomc server`.
 Reasons to reindex are:

-1. A new major release of ord, which changes the database scheme
+1. A new major release of bitomc, which changes the database scheme
 2. The database got corrupted somehow

 The database `bitomc` uses is called [redb](https://github.com/cberner/redb),